Wolverine971/9takes/src/blog/people/musicians/Taylor-Swift.md

 	import  PopCard  from "../../../lib/components/atoms/PopCard.svelte";
 </script>

-<p class="firstLetter">You've listened to her, watched her, and undoubtedly formed an opinion about her.
-Grammy award-winning singer-songwriter Taylor Swift is indelible in our cultural landscape.
-But today, we step into an unexplored territory by examining Taylor's personality, suggesting she is an Enneagram Type 3 - The Achiever.</p>
+<p class="firstLetter">Grammy award-winning singer-songwriter Taylor Swift is an enduring figure in our cultural landscape.
+Today, we delve into uncharted territory by delving into Taylor's personality, proposing that she embodies the traits of an Enneagram Type 3 - The Achiever.</p>

-> **Disclaimer** This analysis of Taylor Swift's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Taylor Swift.
+> **Disclaimer** It's important to note that this analysis of Taylor Swift’s Enneagram type is speculative, relying on publicly available information, and may not definitively reflect her true personality type.

 <div
   style="display: flex;